reactjs/react.dev/src/content/reference/react/useMemo.md

 The behavior would be the same.
 If the `visibleTodos` haven't changed, `List` won't be re-rendered.

 A JSX node like `<List items={visibleTodos} />` is an object like `{ type: List, props: { items: visibleTodos } }`.
 Creating this object is very cheap, but React doesn't know whether its contents is the same as last time or not.
-This is why by default, React will re-render the `List` component.
+This is why by default, React will re-render the `List` Component.

-However, if React sees the same exact JSX as during the previous render, it won't try to re-render your component.
+However, if React sees the same exact JSX as during the previous render, it won't try to re-render your Component.
 This is because JSX nodes are [immutable.](https://en.wikipedia.org/wiki/Immutable_object) A JSX node object could not have changed over time, so React knows it's safe to skip a re-render.
 However, for this to work, the node has to *actually be the same object*, not merely look the same in code.
 This is what `useMemo` does in this example.

 Manually wrapping JSX nodes into `useMemo` is not convenient.
 For example, you can't do this conditionally.
 This is usually why you would wrap Components with [`memo`](/reference/react/memo) instead of wrapping JSX nodes.